 Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy, and facilitates Corby's marketing and sales teams' focus and resources allocation.
 Over the long term, management believes that effective execution of its strategy will result in value creation for shareholders.
+Recent disposal transactions (the March 2011 sale of the Seagram Coolers brand and the October 2011 sale of the Montréal bottling facility and certain non-core brands, discussed below) reflect this strategy by streamlining Corby's portfolio and thus refocusing resources on key brands.

 In addition, management is convinced that innovation is key to seizing new profit and growth opportunities.
-Successful innovation can be delivered through a structured and efficient process as well as consistent investment on consumer insight and research and development ("R&D").
-As far as R&D is concerned, the Corporation benefits from access to leading-edge practices at Pernod Ricard's North American hub, which is located in Windsor, Ontario.
+Successful innovation can be delivered through a structured and efficient process as well as consistent investment on consumer insight and research and development.
+As far as research and development is concerned, the Corporation benefits from access to leading-edge practices at Pernod Ricard's North American hub, which is located in Windsor, Ontario.

 Finally, the Corporation is a strong advocate of social responsibility, especially with respect to its sales and promotional activities.
 Corby will continue to promote the responsible consumption of its products in its activities.
-The Corporation stresses its core values throughout its organization, including those of value creation, social responsibility, tradition, substance over style, and character above all.
+The Corporation stresses its core values throughout its organization, including those of conviviality, straightforwardness, commitment, integrity and entrepreneurship.